 Poor Pictures of the Earth

-—Hito Steyerl, In Defense of the Poor Image
+—Hito Steyerl, In Defence of the Poor Image

 HK, TW